 · Applicants must have a MyOpenTopo account at the time of application.
 An account is free and easy to make here.

 · Applicants must be an educator (e.g., K-12 teachers, international academics, and informal educators).

 · Applications are ideally received from an institutional email address.
 Applications from a personal (e.g., gmail) or other non-institutional email addresses are strongly discouraged.
 If your affiliation or status as an educator is not clear from your email, include other evidence of your affiliation.
 For example, a LinkedIn webpage or listing on a faculty or staff directory at an educational institution.

 · Applications should be less than 400 words.
 Explain your role and how you plan to utilize access to OpenTopography’s services.
 Examples of appropriate uses include: Development of educational resources, teaching/classroom instruction, undergraduate and graduate thesis research.

 · Successful applicants will be granted access to 3DEP data for 1 year.
 For access beyond the year, applicants must re-apply.

-At this time, we cannot grant access to users in these categories.
+Due to funding limitations, at this time, we cannot grant access to users in these categories.
 It is our hope that we’ll be able to offer OpenTopography access to USGS 3DEP data to all users in the future, however the exact mechanism by which this happens is still under discussion by the OpenTopography team, our advisory committee, and our funders.
-We invite you to indicate interest in future access to the 3DEP dataset by a form that can be found when non-educators attempt to access the 3DEP dataset via OpenTopography.
-We plan to communicate with you when access to the 3DEP dataset through the OpenTopography portal opens to additional users.
+We invite you to indicate interest in future access to the 3DEP dataset through a form that can be found when non-educators attempt to access the 3DEP dataset via OpenTopography.
+We will communicate with you when access to the 3DEP dataset through the OpenTopography portal opens to additional users.